Muhongfan/SnapLingo/README.md

    - **Google Cloud Vision API**
    - **Open AI API**

-5. **Geo-socialization:**
+5. **Geo-socialization: (TBD)**
    - **Google map API**
-   - **Open AI API**

 7. **Vocab Details:**
    - **Merriam-Webster Dictionary API**

-8. **Version Control and Collaboration**
+8. **Version Control and Collaboration (TBD)**
    - **Git and GitHub**

 ### APIs
    - **Google Cloud Vision API**
    - **Open AI API**
-   - **Google map API**
-   - **Open AI API**
    - **Merriam-Webster Dictionary API**

 ### Sitemap

-Login/Signup: User sign up / login
-Main: After User login, the most recent **pictures&vocabulaties** that were taken for learning will be shown
+Main: The most recent **pictures&vocabulaties** for learning will be shown
-Upload: Click on **Learn**, or end of the recent pictures section on the main page, can help users to take a picture for vocabulary learning
-Date: All the pictures used for learning sorted by dates
+Gallery: All the pictures that taken and used for learning are sorted by dates
+Caputre: Click on **Capture**, users can take a picture to analyze the objects on the picture and learn vocabulary.
 Category: All the pictures used for learning sorted by picture category, which is extracted by image classification algoritom.
 Vocab Details: Show the pronunciation, explanation, pictures/generated flash cards of the vocab learnt already.
-Geo Social: Introduce map to show the location that user took the pics, and how many pics they took.
+Geo Social (TBD): Introduce map to show the location that user took the pics, and how many pics they took.

 ### Mockups
 Mockups (only provided mobile):